 10/ Storage 24 Monster

-This underrated Brit horror flick directed and written by and also starring Noel Clarke (Mickey from Doctor Who) featured a very memorable and terrifying alien monstrosity, that tore its victims limb from limb.
+This underrated Brit horror flick directed, written by and also starring Noel Clarke (Mickey from Doctor Who.)
+Featured a very memorable and terrifying alien monstrosity.

-At the end however when the survivors escape, we discover that actually it was part of a full scale invasion force who have decimated all of London at least whilst our heroes were battling just one!
+At the end however when the survivors escape, we discover that actually it was part of a full scale invasion force who have decimated all of London (if not the world) whilst our heroes were battling just one.

 Overall Storage 24 may not be an all time classic, but I’d say its at least an above average Brit horror flick, and it certainly benefits from having a very unusual and frightening monster.